Skip to Content

 Conditional Love Sign #4: They express love and pride in public

-Does this person appear happy and loving in public, but the moment you get home, they shrug you off?
+Does this person appear happy and loving in front of others to maintain a good image, but the moment you get home, they shrug you off?
 This is a prime example of conditional love.
 The “conditions” of their love are that you’re there to make them look good to others.
 When you’re together in private, they aren’t interested in giving you love because those circumstances don’t meet their primary goal.

 This is also a sign that your parents’ love is conditional.
 Parents may express how proud they are of you in public, like in front of teachers or friends.
 But the parent who loves you unconditionally is more likely to share their pride with you in close moments with just the two of you.